-WR 121 English Composition 4 WR 122 or WR 227 English Composition Technical Writing 4 Oral Comm nunication SP 111 or SP 114 or SP 115 or SP 218 or SP 219 Fundamentals of Public Speaking Argumentation and Critical Discourse Introduction to Intercultural Communication Interpersonal Communication Small Group Communication 3-4 Mathematic MTH 105 (or higher) cs Math in Society 4 • redits with HHP prefix) courses (1 credit each) are not to be duplicated 3 CENTEDAL EDUCATION/DICCIDINE CTUDIEC
+Writing WR 121 Academic Composition 4 WR 122 or WR 227 Argument, Research and Multimodal Composition Technical Writing 4 Oral Commu nication SP 111 or SP 114 or SP 115 or SP 218 or SP 219 Fundamentals of Public Speaking Argumentation and Critical Discourse Introduction to Intercultural Communication Interpersonal Communication Small Group Communication 3-4 Mathematics MTH 105 (or higher) Math in Society 4 Recommend: MTH 111 College Algebra

+Health (3 credits with HHP prefix) HHP activity courses (1 credit each) are not to be duplicated three (3) laboratory courses in biological and/or physical science.

-See pages 46 and 47 for course listings.
-One of the courses must be a cultural literacy course, designated with an asterisk.
+See the Discipline Studies list for options.
+One of the courses must be designated on the list as a cultural literacy course.

+,

-Arts and Letters 9-12 At least three (3) courses from at least two (2) prefixes.
+Arts and Letters 9-12

+At least three (3) courses from at least two (2) prefixes.

+Social Science 12-16

+At least four (4) courses from at least two (2) prefixes.

+Science/Math/Computer Science 12-20

-At least four (4) courses from at least two (2) prefixes including at least three (3) laboratory courses in biological and/or physical science.
+At least four (4) courses from at least two (2) prefixes including at least